 3. Your Mac’s hard drive is nearly full

-The easiest way to get this done is to use a cleaning app such as CleanMyMac 3 (or IObit MacBooster, an alternative).
-It can save you tons of time locating unused third-party programs, web browser junks, and large old files that are safe for removal.
+The easiest way to get this done is to use a cleaning app such as CleanMyMac 3 (or IObit MacBooster, as an alternative).
+It can save you tons of time locating those unused third-party programs, junk junks, and large old files that are safe for removal.

-Meanwhile, if your feel MacBook Pro is stuffed with copies of backups and pictures, chances are you’ve got many duplicate or similar files.
-Try Gemini 2 to find those duplicates and delete them in a few clicks.
+Meanwhile, if your MacBook Pro is filled with copies of backups and pictures, chances are you’ve got many duplicates or similar files.
+Try Gemini 2 to find those duplicates and delete them.

 If you prefer to do this manually, start with checking those folders where you tend to save your pictures and movies.
 Then go to the “Applications” folder, sort apps based on last modified or used, remove those you no longer use.
-Also, don’t forget the web browsers — Safari, Chrome, and Firefox.
-Clear the web caches, history, and dated extensions.
+Don’t forget the web browsers — Safari, Chrome, and Firefox.
+Clear the web caches, history, and outdated extensions.
 Last but not least, transferring big files to your external hard drive would help lighten your Mac too.

 4. Disk permission issues

 MacOS system files are usually saved on a hard disk — primarily “Macintosh HD”.
-If the disk has errors that caused by poor third-party applications/add-ons, and when those errors add up your Mac startup can be slowed down as well, even worse, unable to boot up.
+Disk errors can occur due to poorly designed third-party applications/add-ons, and when those errors add up your Mac startup can slow down, even worse, unable to boot up.

 How to fix: verify and repair disk permissions

-If your MacBook runs OS X Yosemite or an older version, you can do so using Disk Utility.
-Learn the steps from this Apple support guide.
-For Macs with El Capitan or latest Sierra, unfortunately Apple has taken away the disk repair functionality.
-However, you can rely on Terminal commands to get it done.
-See more from this OSXDaily post.
+If your MacBook runs OS X Yosemite or an older version, use the build-in Disk Utility.
+Learn the detailed step-by-step instructions from this Apple support guide.
+For Macs with El Capitan, Sierra, or latest High Sierra, unfortunately Apple has taken away the disk repair functionality.
+Fortunately, you can do so with CleanMyMac (open the app > Maintenance > Repair Disk Permissions)